walsh9/asciibots/README.md

-# ASCII Robot Generator
+# asciibots.js

-Based on [1k ASCII Mini Robot Factory](https://github.com/walsh9/1k-ASCII-Robots), but written in readable modern Javascript, without the constraints of fittitng into 1k.
+Based on [1k ASCII Mini Robot Factory](https://github.com/walsh9/1k-ASCII-Robots), but written in readable modern Javascript, without the constraints of fitting into 1k.

 Inspired by the classic Tomy Pocket Game, [Robot Factory](http://www.masters.me.uk/pocketeers/Htm-Designs/flipflopfaces.htm), the code generates robots using parts from the models below: